JuliaEarth/GeoStats.jl/docs/src/simulation.md

 ## Overview

-Geostatistical simulation is a powerful alternative to geostatistical [interpolation](interpolation.md) that preserves local features observed in the physical world.
-Instead of a single smoothed map, geostatistical simulation can produce hundreds of alternative maps (a.k.a. *realizations*) that honor the observed values stored in a geotable.
+Geostatistical simulation is a powerful alternative to geostatistical [interpolation](interpolation.md).
+Instead of a single smooth map, geostatistical simulation can produce hundreds of alternative maps (a.k.a. *realizations*) that resemble natural phenomena.

 In the following sections, we assume some basic understanding of geospatial random processes.
 For the purposes of this documentation, we divide these